LitiumAB/Education/Developer Education/Tasks/Validation/README.md

 1. Edit a product and try to save it when you have selected a non-author page as author
 1. You should get a validation error preventing you to save
-1. Your errormessage should be visible in Litium Event Log